anubhav-77-dev/basketball_ai_coach/README.md

 ---

-**Note**: This repository excludes large model files and virtual environments for size optimization.
-Please refer to the setup instructions to install dependencies locally.
+**Note**: This repository includes all necessary model files and is ready to use immediately after setup.
+Large files are efficiently managed with Git LFS for optimal performance. 🚀